demmings/cachefinance/README.md

 * **CACHEFINANCES** is a custom function similar to **CACHEFINANCE** except it is used to process a range of symbols.
 * Valid **STOCK** data is always available even when GOOGLEFINANCE refuses to work.
 * GOOGLEFINANCE does not support all stock symbols.
 Many unsupported google stocks can still get price/name/yield data (using web screen scraping).
-* GOOGLEFINANCE does not support many currency conversions.
+* GOOGLEFINANCE does not support all currency conversions.
 CACHEFINANCE will lookup any failing currency conversions if GOOGLEFINANCE fails (strangely, I am pulling this data from the google finance web site - which works most of the time)
 * As you can guess from the name, data is cached so when '#N/A' appears, it uses the last known value so that it does not mess up your asset history logging/graphing.
 * [All My Google Sheets Work](https://demmings.github.io/index.html)
 * [CacheFinance Web site](https://demmings.github.io/notes/cachefinance.html)